raibu-org/confirm-deployment-with-issue-reactions/README.md

     - run: 'echo putin huilo'
 ```

-The example above will creates two jobs
+The example above will create two jobs
-- confirm-dummy-deployment - job that needs to be confirmed by reacting to the issue opened by the job
+- `confirm-dummy-deployment` - job that needs to be confirmed by reacting to the issue opened by the job
-- dummy-deployment - job depending on the confirmation job
+- `dummy-deployment` - job depending on the confirmation job

-The run containing these jobs will look as following:
+The run containing these jobs will look as following

 ![Alt text](/docs/screenshots/pending-ci.png "Pending CI")